kurisufriend/mlPHP/README.md

 # mlPHP
-want a mangaloid instance? like men? this repository might be for you
+want a mangaloid instance? hate things functioning properly? this repository might be for you

 implemented: